Tequila: Recent history

 A one-liter bottle of limited-edition premium tequila was sold for $225,000 in July 2006 in Tequila, Jalisco, by the company Tequila Ley .925.
-The bottle which contained the tequila was a two-kilo display of platinum and gold.
+The bottle that contained the tequila was a two-kilo display of platinum and gold.
 The manufacturer received a certificate from The Guinness World Records for the most expensive bottle of tequila spirit ever sold.

 In June 2013, a Chinese ban on the importation of premium (100% blue agave) tequila into China was lifted, following a state visit to Mexico by Chinese Communist Party general secretary Xi Jinping.
 The entry of premium tequila into the country was expected to increase tequila exports by 20 percent within the decade above the 170 million liters in 2013.
 Ramon Gonzalez, director of the Consejo Regulador del Tequila, estimates that each of the top 16 producers of tequila had invested up to $3 million to enter the Chinese market.
 On 30 August 2013, the first 70,380 bottles of premium tequila from ten brands arrived in Shanghai.
-The arrival happened during an event held at the House of Roosevelt, a well-known club located on The Bund– an area with a long tradition of importing alcoholic beverages in China.
+The arrival happened during an event held at the House of Roosevelt, a well-known club located on The Bund – an area with a long tradition of importing alcoholic beverages in China.

 The latest version of the tequila standard (NOM-006-SCFI-2012) updated the standard to specify that the silver class of tequila cannot contain additives, to allow the aging time for the ultra-aged class to be displayed on the label, and to prohibit the selling of bulk tequila through vending machines, and required registering the agave during the calendar year of its plantation and required annual updates.

 In 2018, the Mexican government approved a proposal to celebrate the third Saturday of March as National Tequila Day.

 Production

+Tequila is made from the blue agave plant, primarily in the area surrounding the city of Tequila 65 km northwest of Guadalajara, and in the Jaliscan Highlands (Los Altos de Jalisco) of the central western Mexican state of Jalisco.
+Aside from its geographical distinction, tequila is differentiated from other varieties of mezcal in that all of the agave used in tequila is blue agave, and the methods of production are different.

+The red volcanic soils in the region of Tequila are well suited for growing the blue agave, and more than 300 million plants are harvested there each year.
+Agave grows differently depending on the region.
+Blue agaves grown in the highlands Los Altos region are larger and sweeter in aroma and taste.
+Agaves harvested in the valley region have a more herbaceous fragrance and flavor.
+Due to its historical and cultural importance, the region near Tequila was declared a UNESCO World Heritage Site in 2006, the Agave Landscape and Ancient Industrial Facilities of Tequila.